Quantum unital Otto heat engines: using Kirkwood-Dirac quasi-probability for the engine's coherence to stay alive: undephased engine

 \subsection{Effect of the parameters on the undephased engine}

 \begin{enumerate}

-\item $\textit{Influence of}$ $\beta:$ Even though the expressions of work and heat $Q_{M}$ and $Q_{C}$ are cumbersome, when we use Eqs. (\ref{deltap})-(\ref{tethaaaa})-(\ref{zetaa})-(\ref{teth})-(\ref{zet})-(\ref{zetac}), still inverse temperature $\beta$ and $\nu_{2}$ have the same effect on them as in the case of the dephased engine.
-More precisely still, $\langle Q_{C}\rangle$, $\langle Q_{M}\rangle$, and $\langle W\rangle$ $\propto\tanh(\beta\nu_{1})$, as we see from Eqs. (\ref{qcun1})-(\ref{qmun1})-(\ref{wun1}).
-This is because $\beta$ has the same effect on average energies (see Appendix \ref{app1r}), and therefore the average work and heat.
-These averages are maximal when $\beta=+\infty$.
-This means that when the system is initialized in the ground state, the work extracted is maximal.
-Also, note that the efficiency is still independent of $\beta$.

-From Eqs. (\ref{resu11})-(\ref{resu22})-(\ref{resu33}), we see that the fluctuations of thermodynamic quantities are lowered when we increase $\beta$.
-This is because the effect of inverse temperature on fluctuations only comes from averages and not second moments, as in the case of dephased engines.
+\item $\textit{Influence of}$ $\beta:$ The same as for the dephased engine.
 Thus, we see that the temperature of the bath does not give us a difference between the dephased and undephased engines.
 The important thing is that lowering the temperature of the bath has a good influence on average work and its reliability.
-That is, when we initialize the qubit in the ground state, we are getting rid of thermal fluctuations due to the heat bath.
+That is, when we initialize the qubit in the ground state, we are getting rid of thermal fluctuations.
 In this case, if we consider the model in Sec. \ref{casestu}, the engine is purely driven by $\textit{quantum fluctuations}$, i.e., the unitaries and the projective measurement.
 Of course, initializing the qubit in the ground state is not that simple assumption, since in this case, the third law comes into play, which would prevent us from doing this using a finite amount of resources, such as time and energy.
 Nevertheless, from a computational point of view, there is no problem assuming zero temperature.

 \item $\textit{Influence of}$ $\nu_{2}:$ Concerning $\nu_{2}$, one can see from Eqs. (\ref{qcun1})-(\ref{qmun1})-(\ref{wun1}) that still only the heat absorbed and work are dependent on $\nu_{2}$.
 This dependence is linear.
 Thus, when increasing $\nu_{2}$, we increase work and efficiency.